gvwilson/thirdbit/src/fiction/iffy/1/index.md

 her husband took the entire basket of naan from the center of table in one hand and his plate with the other and disappeared back into his cabin.
-A moment after the door closed
+As the door closed
 Iffy heard something gurgle out of a bottle.

-Aunt Naggie let out her breath and smiled at her foster daughter.
+Aunt Naggie let out the breath she'd been holding and smiled at her foster daughter.
 "You'll be hungry then?"

-"Not really," Iffy lied,
+"Not really," Iffy lied.
-lowering herself into the galley.

 "Course not.
 Here."
 She slipped a hard-boiled egg out of the pocket of her apron and handed it to Iffy.